ibexa/documentation-user/docs/shop_administration/cockpit.md

 ## Overview

-Overview in the Cockpit presents the following data:
+An overview section of the Cockpit presents the following data:

 - Technical subsection
     - HDD usage